Wesleyan-Media-Project/race_of_focus/README.md

 This repo is part of the Cross-platform Election Advertising Transparency Initiative (CREATIVE).
 CREATIVE is a jointly founded infrastructure project by Wesleyan Media Project [(WMP)](https://mediaproject.wesleyan.edu) and [Privacy Tech Lab](https://privacytechlab.org) at Wesleyan University in Connecticut.
 This program is funded by a National Science Foundation [grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2235006) to support making WMP’s work and data accessible to anyone.
 CREATIVE aims to provide cross-platform integration and standardization of digital advertising data related to federal elections by scraping or gaining access to digital ads themselves.
 (For more information on the CREATIVE project, click [here](https://www.creativewmp.com/)).
 This repo is part of the Data Classification section.
-This repo is part of the Data Classification section.

 ![A picture of the repo pipeline with this repo highlighted](CREATIVE_step3_032524.png)